FANMixco/toastmasters-timer/README.md

 - 18 to 20 min.
 - Custom, create your own speech up to 100 hours.

-All speeches are recorded for sharing it with your members or guests.
+All speeches are recorded for sharing with your members or guests.

 **Special features:**
-- **Vibrating** when a specific segment has been reached (*ONLY available in iOS, Android based devices or Windows Tablets*).
+- **Vibrating** when a specific segment has been reached (*ONLY available in iOS, Android-based devices, or Windows Tablets*).
 - **Beeping** when a specific segment has been reached (*Desktop ONLY*).
 - **Clapping** when the maximum time has been exceeded (*Desktop ONLY*).